uvapl/uva-prog-physics/40 Week 4/10 Python Practice 4/20 Exercises.md

 Cool!
 Apparently Python can read your file.
 This first line isn't so interesting to our program.
 But it does tell us what data can be found where.

-Did you notice that the line is output by Python as an **array**?
+Did you notice that the line is output by Python as an **list**?
 That is very convenient.
 It appears that `csv.reader` will read a line and convert it into an array containing the data fields.